 The investment of analyzing the situation with a CRT is really worth it, compared to the useless and wasted efforts trying to solve all the UDEs.
 Concentrating efforts on the sole critical root causes is much more efficient.

-Indeed, in this case, all UDEs can be linked to the fact that over time, this company let its leadership slip away and now is facing tough competition with commonplace products.
+There is no obvious V shape and one barely recognizable node where the unique cause of all evil resides, a core problem.
+It is entity 180 stating “Our offering is only commodity” that is common to the 3 branches of the tree.
+Offering only “commodity” is probably a critical root cause.
+Indeed, in this case, all UDEs can be linked to the fact that over time, this company let its leadership slip away and now is facing tough competition only with commonplace products.

-As margins plummet, means for new developments are scarce and the fear of competition leads the company to follow the leaders, reinforcing its commonplace products offers.
+As margins plummet, means for new developments are scarce and the fear of competition leads the company to follow the leader, reinforcing its commonplace products offers.

-Besides, having no clear company strategy, managers define themselves objectives without any alignment, which leads to many wastes in operations (see amplifying loop).
+Besides, having no clear company strategy, managers define themselves objectives without any alignment, which leads to many wastes in operations (Negative Reinforcing loop).

 Please consider this post only as a brief introduction to Current Reality Tree.
 It takes some know-how and experience to be able to build a sound and robust CRT.